thomasfsr/new_duck/docs/index.md

 # Pipeline of the project:

-## Steps to install and run the project:
+## Steps to install and run the project

 * Install poetry in case you don't have it in your machine:
 `pip install poetry`